Sunday, July 29, 2018

 Haskin Flagg's post for the blackout drill was a fire alarm box across from the Isolation Hospital, on the same side as the Massachusetts Mutual Insurance Company.
 It was a short ways from St. Michael's Cemetery and not all that far from the intersection of Boston Road and Berkshire Avenue that defined the start of Pine Point.
 The purpose of the blackout was for the whole City of Springfield to practice what to do should the war reach a point where Springfield was under air attack.
 Turning off all the lights would make it more difficult for the Nazis or the Japanese or whomever was attacking to spot the locations of their intended targets.
 Of course, at no point, aside from Pearl Harbor, did World War II ever result in the United States being bombed.

-But when Haskin Flagg was in his early teens, with World War II raging at its peak, no one could be sure of that, and thus the need for this blackout drill.
-As a member of Boy Scout Troop 53, affiliated with Our Lady of the Sacred Heart Church, Haskin and his fellow scouts were participating by guarding and presumably helping to protect Springfield's public safety infrastructure such as alarm boxes.
+Certainly Pine Point was never bombed.
+But when Haskin Flagg was in his early teens, with World War II raging at its peak, no one could be sure of that, and thus the need for this precautionary blackout drill.
+As a member of Boy Scout Troop 53, affiliated with Our Lady of the Sacred Heart Church, Haskin and his fellow scouts were participating by guarding and helping to protect Springfield's public safety infrastructure such as alarm boxes.

 First the street lights went off.
-Next the clock in the Mass Mutual tower went dark, quickly followed by the lights on each floor of the insurance building, casting the entire structure into darkness.
-Across the street, the new Trade High School remained fully lighted.
+Next the clock in the Mass Mutual tower went dark, quickly followed by the lights on each floor of the insurance building, thereby casting the entire structure into darkness.
+Across the street, the new Trade High School remained fully lighted by the janitorial staff.
 However, the hospital next door was already going dark, one floor at a time, including the section everyone called "The Poor Farm."
 The darkness closed in from all directions, until only the high school remained fully lit.
 Then, a few moments later, the entire school went dark all at once.
 Haskin guessed a maintenance worker must have turned off the main electrical switch.

 The cosmic clock ticks in the eternity of time.

 The all clear sounded.
-The lights started coming on.
-Mass Mutual was first to light up and Trade High last.
+The lights started coming back on.
+Mass Mutual was last to light up and Trade High the first.
 Normalcy had returned.
 The scoutmaster soon arrived and drove Haskin back to Hood Street.
 As he lay in bed that night, Haskin felt as if he had contributed to the war effort in his own small way, and for the rest of his life, he remembered that brief interlude in a city of darkness as his primary personal memory of World War II.

 No comments: